-In October 2006, the FDIC issued a final rule to implement the one-time deposit insurance assessment credit as required by the Federal Deposit Insurance Reform Act of 2005.
-Under the final rule, institutions eligible for the one-time assessment credit are those that were in existence on December 31, 1996, and paid a deposit insurance assessment prior to that date, or are a successor to such an institution.
+In October 2006, the FDIC issued a final rule to implement the one-time deposit insurance assessment credit for eligible institutions as required by the Federal Deposit Insurance Reform Act of 2005.
 The FDIC began to apply an eligible institution's assessment credit (less any portion of the credit transferred to another institution) against the institution's quarterly deposit insurance assessments to the maximum extent allowed by the statute starting with the assessment for the first quarter of 2007.
-All institutions have been provided a Statement of One-Time Credit through FDICconnect, the FDIC's e-business portal.